Entanglement distribution over metropolitan fiber using an on-chip broadband polarization entangled photon source: Introduction

 Silicon-based integrated photonic chips serve as reliable platforms for implementing optical quantum technologies\cite{takesue2008generation,leuthold2010nonlinear,silverstone2014chip,zhang2019generation,feng2019generation,paesani2020near,wang2020integrated,pelucchi2022potential}, offering high optical nonlinearity, phase stability, and complementary metal-oxide-semiconductor (CMOS) compatibility.
 With the advance in this field, integrating a large number of optical elements onto a single silicon chip is feasible, enabling the generation and control of diverse quantum states\cite{wang2016chip,li2017chip,lu2020three,vigliar2021error,appas2021flexible,sharma2022silicon,xia2022experimental,chen2023chip,bao2023very,zheng2023multichip,miloshevsky2024cmos}.
 These advances support the realization of large-scale quantum information processing and communication, with photonic chip-based entanglement distribution experiments being conducted\cite{appas2021flexible,ren2023photonic,liu2023photonic,jing2024experimental,du2024demonstration,zhao2024long}.

-In this work, we employ a polarization-entangled photon-pair source, which generates photon pairs with a spectral range of approximately 36 nm, encompassing the entire telecom C-band.
-When filtered using dense wavelength-division multiplexing (DWDM) channels with standard 100 GHz channel bandwidth, the source generates 22 pairs of entangled photons \cite{wengerowsky2018entanglement,li2017chip}.
+In this work, we employ a polarization-entangled photon-pair source that generates photon pairs across the entire telecom C-band ($\sim$36 nm), offering arbitrary spectral bandwidth selection.
+When filtered using dense wavelength-division multiplexing (DWDM) channels with standard 100 GHz bandwidth, the source generates 22 frequency channel pairs for multiplexing schemes\cite{li2017chip,wengerowsky2018entanglement,joshi2018frequency,pseiner2021experimental}.
 We employ one photon pair after propagating 30 kilometers through single-mode fiber.
 To ensure accurate measurements of coincidence events, clocks at both sides are synchronized with an accuracy of about 0.322 ns, which is achieved by satellite signals and the intrinsic time correlations of photon pairs in the spontaneous four-wave mixing (SFWM) process\cite{li2005optical,lin2006silicon,sharping2006generation,clemmen2009continuous,chen2021quantum}.
 Finally, we violate the Clauser-Horne-Shimony-Holt (CHSH) version of Bell’s inequality\cite{clauser1969proposed} by 27.8 standard deviations.
 Compared to resonant rings\cite{miloshevsky2024cmos}, the nanowires are less susceptible to environmental perturbations, making them robust for practical applications.
-Our work demonstrates that polarization-entangled photon-pair sources based on silicon nanowires provide a scalable platform for implementing entanglement-based quantum networks\cite{zheng2023multichip,joshi2020trusted,wen2022realizing,liu202240}.
+Our silicon-on-insulator (SOI) platform enables highly integrated, telecom-wavelength compatible polarization-entangled photon-pair sources operating at room temperature.
+With high generation rates and frequency-multiplexing capacity, this photonic chip offers a scalable solution for distributed quantum computing and fully-connected quantum networks\cite{zheng2023multichip,joshi2020trusted,wen2022realizing,liu202240}.